3scale-labs/perftest-toolkit/deployment/README.md

   * Go to AMP project.
   * Go to *Applications* -> *Routes*

-The *apicast-wildcard-router-route* route must match with the following configuration in deployment templates:
+The *apicast-wildcard-router-route* route must match with the following configuration in the deployment templates:

 ```
 File: roles/buddhi-configurator/defaults/main.yml